Overview of Wyoming Taxes

 Wyoming state tax quick facts

 If you’re looking to lower your annual tax bill, the state of Wyoming would be a good choice for relocation.
 For starters, there’s no state income tax in the Cowboy State.
-But that’s not all Wyoming has going for it.
-The state’s average effective property tax rate is just 0.61%, eighth-lowest in the U.S. Likewise, the state’s average sales tax rate (incorporating state and local rates) is only 5.4%, seventh-lowest nationally.
+But that’s not all that Wyoming has going for it.
+The state’s average effective property tax rate is just 0.61%, eighth lowest in the U.S. Likewise, the state’s average sales tax rate (incorporating state and local rates) is only 5.46%, ninth lowest nationally.
+Even Wyoming’s gas tax is lower than average at 24 cents per gallon (the national average for state gas taxes is about 34 cents per gallon).

 Even Wyoming’s gas tax is lower than average at 24 cents per gallon (the national average for state gas taxes is 29.9 cents per gallon).
 If you are planning on relocating to Wyoming and will be purchasing a home with a mortgage, check out our Wyoming mortgage guide for details on rates and getting a mortgage in the Cowboy State.